vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 ![specific menu items with css handles applied using blockClass](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-using-css-handles-for-store-customization-3.png)

-> ℹ️ Our team is constantly working on developing CSS handles for every possible store component.
-However, if you are unable to find a CSS handle for a component you want to customize, share this use case with us at [Store Discussion](https://github.com/vtex-apps/store-discussion).

 ## Best practices

 To standardize CSS customization and avoid any potential breakdown in layout, we recommend making store customizations exclusively using CSS handles.